remus32/azkviz/README.md

-# azkviz
-Play AZ-kvíz at home!
+**Play AZ-kvíz at home!** Open index.html and click the fields to change their color.